 Guided imagery has many proven benefits.
 For example, it can create effects in your body related to lowered stress.
 This includes:

-There is often a link between Parkinson's and stress, depression, and anxiety, which can also worsen its symptoms.
+There is often a link between Parkinson's and stress, depression, and anxiety, which can also worsen Parkinson's symptoms.
 Guided imagery might help to:

 Although research is limited, researchers have shown that guided imagery can help with symptoms such as tremor.
-In a small study, Israeli researchers compared improvements gained by relaxation guided imagery (RGI) and relaxing music in 20 patients with moderate to severe tremor.
+In one small study, researchers compared improvements gained by relaxation guided imagery (RGI) and relaxing music in 20 patients with moderate to severe tremor.

 The technique greatly decreased tremor in all 20 patients.
 In 15 patients, tremor stopped completely for up to 13 minutes and remained reduced 30 minutes after the patients stopped the technique.
 Some improvement lasted for up to 14 hours.
 Relaxing music also helped, but was not as effective as guided imagery.